vmware/global-load-balancing-services-for-kubernetes/docs/crds/gslbhostrule.md

 **Note** that the site must be added to the GSLB leader as a 3rd party site before adding the member here.

 5. `healthMonitorRefs`: If a GslbService requires some custom health monitoring, the user can create a federated custom health monitor in the Avi Controller and provide the ref(s) here.
 To add a custom health monitor, follow the steps [here](https://avinetworks.com/docs/20.1/avi-gslb-service-and-health-monitors/#configuring-health-monitoring).
-If no custom health monitor refs have been added, the custom health monitors from the GDP object will be inherited.
+If no custom health monitor refs have been added, the `healthMonitorTemplate` from the `GDP`/`GSLBHostRule` object will be inherited or `healthMonitorRefs` from the GDP object will be inherited.

+6. `healthMonitorTemplate`: If a GslbService requires customization of the health monitor settings, the user can create a federated custom health monitor template in the Avi Controller and provide the name of it here.
+To add a health monitor template, follow the steps [here](https://avinetworks.com/docs/20.1/avi-gslb-service-and-health-monitors/#configuring-health-monitoring).
+Currently, the `Client Request Header` and `Response Code` of the health monitor template are inherited.
+If no custom health monitor template has been added, the `healthMonitorRefs` from the `GDP`/`GSLBHostRule` object will be inherited or `healthMonitorTemplate` from the GDP object will be inherited.

+**Note** User can provide either `healthMonitorRefs` or `healthMonitorTemplate` in the `GSLBHostRule` objects.
+The health monitor template added in the controller must be of type HTTP/HTTPS.

-6. `trafficSplit`: Specify traffic steering to member clusters/sites.
+7. `trafficSplit`: Specify traffic steering to member clusters/sites.
 The traffic is then split proportionately between two different clusters.
 Weight for each cluster must be provided between 1 to 20.
 If not added, GDP object's traffic split applies on this GslbService.

-7. `ttl`: Override the default `ttl` value specified on the GDP object using this field.
+8. `ttl`: Override the default `ttl` value specified on the GDP object using this field.

-8. `poolAlgorithmSettings`: Override the default GslbService algorithm provided in the GDP object.
+9. `poolAlgorithmSettings`: Override the default GslbService algorithm provided in the GDP object.
 Refer to [pool algorithm settings](#pool-algorithm-settings) for details.
 If this field is absent, GDP's pool algorithm's settings apply on this GslbService.

 ## Pool Algorithm Settings
 The pool algorithm settings for GslbService(s) can be specified via the `GDP` or a `GSLBHostRule` objects.
 The GslbService uses the algorithm settings to distribute the traffic accordingly.
 To set the required settings, following fields must be used: